wavefrontHQ/help/onboarding/dashboards.md

 Wavefront's charts and dashboards enable the real-time insight that helps you perform meaningful analysis and make data-driven decisions.
-In addition to standard line, point, stacked area charts, you can
+In addition to displaying your data in standard line, point, and stacked area charts, you can

 - Explore correlations with scatter plots
 - Highlight critical metrics with sparklines